kodekloudhub/community-faq/docs/linux-distro.md

 Some sub-distros of Debian are

-* Ubuntu - the most well known one.
+* Ubuntu - the most well known one, which also has many distros forked from it.
 * Linux Mint
 * Kali (mentioned above)
+* Raspbian - Raspberry PI computers.

 ### Others

-There are quite a few other distros not based on the above that are less common (other than Android).
-You can see these [here](https://en.wikipedia.org/wiki/List_of_Linux_distributions).
+There are literally hundreds of Linux distributions!
+However, if you create a piece of software that is a statically linked native code binary (which can be done using languages like golang or C/C++), then that software will run on any of these distros without modification, as long as that distro is on the same CPU architecture that your program was built on.

+See [this infographic](https://upload.wikimedia.org/wikipedia/commons/a/ad/2023_Linux_Distributions_Timeline.svg) to get an idea of just how many there are!

 ## A note about containers